adindotdev/adindotdev/README.md

 ### Hi!
 I'm Adin 👨‍💻

-Go to [https://adin.dev](my website), I maintain that more than this.
+Go to [my website]("https://adin.dev") cuz I maintain that more than this.